Update Data Proctection No. 189

 Although the official deadline for implementing the NIS2 Directive has already passed on October 17, 2024, the German legislature has not yet managed to pass the corresponding implementation law, the so-called NIS2 Implementation and Cybersecurity Strengthening Act (“NIS2 Implementation Act”).
 However, after several draft bills and government drafts, this is now also on the verge of finalization and adoption.

-At the EU level, the NIS2 implementing regulation was officially adopted this week.
-This specifies the risk management requirements and the cases in which a significant security incident exists for certain service providers (including DNS service providers, TLD name registries, cloud computing service providers, data center service providers, managed service providers, online marketplace providers, online search engines, and social network service platforms).
+At the EU level, the NIS2 Commission Implementing Regulation was officially adopted this week.
+This specifies the risk management requirements and the cases in which a significant security incident exists for certain service providers (including DNS service providers, TLD name registries, cloud computing service providers, data center service providers, managed service providers, online marketplace providers, online search engines, and social network service platforms.

 What does the NIS2 Implementation Act regulate?